Travel Tips and Advice

 - Don’t openly display valuables such as mobile phones or digital cameras and consider using a padlock on suitcases or backpacks

-- Find out about local customs and dress, behave accordingly and obey local laws – there may be serious penalties for breaking a law that might seem trivial at home
+- Find out about local customs and dress code, behave accordingly and obey local laws – there may be serious penalties for breaking a law that might seem trivial at home

 - Be careful when taking photographs, videos or using binoculars.
 Such activities may be misunderstood, especially near military installations